-We have audited the financial statements of the business-type activities of the Twin Cities Area Transportation Authority for the year ended September 30, 2015.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standard, and OMB Circular A-133, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated January 5, 2016.
+We have audited the financial statements of the business-type activities of the Twin Cities Area Transportation Authority (the "Authority") for the year ended September 30, 2016.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards, and the Uniform Guidance, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated January 16, 2017.
 Professional standards also require that we communicate to you the following information related to our audit.